NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-11.md

 2. Cartels: Cartels are a specific form of collusion where firms formally agree to coordinate their pricing and production decisions.

-3. Output Restrictions: In some cases, cooperating oligopoly firms may agree to limit their production or output.

-4. Price Leadership: Instead of explicit collusion or cartels, some oligopoly firms engage in implicit cooperation through price leadership.

-5. Mutual Interdependence: Oligopoly firms are inherently interdependent, meaning their actions affect each other's profits.
-Cooperation can involve recognizing this interdependence and making strategic decisions that consider the likely responses of competitors.
+3. Mutual Interdependence: Oligopoly firms are inherently interdependent, meaning their actions affect each other's profits.

 > [!question]
 > Explain possible government policies towards oligopolies and monopolistically competitive markets